mbdavid/LiteDB/README.md

 - Support expression on full search [OK]

 # Next
+- Create compiler variables: NET35, NET40, NETFULL and NETSTANDARD.
+    - Use NET35 for Unity using Reflectin.Emit
+    - Use !NET35 for Reflection.Expression
+    ...
+    - target versions: net35, net40 and netstandard

 # Finish review
 - BUG: _id with date never found (milliseconds).
 Test using db.col.update a=5

 - Add more Expression function (see RDLC functions)
 - Add better error messages on parser LiteExpression (expose as public)
 - Shell commands exceptions